 Dogs are known for eating any assortment of disgusting or weird things found on the ground.
 Sometimes too much grass or a rummage through the trash can lead to your dog vomiting right in the middle of the living room carpet, but when should you be worried and not rely on your K9 first-aid kit?

 Generally, one or two episodes of vomiting isn’t worrisome.
 But when the vomiting extends into a series of upchucking, your dog should be seen by a vet, its what they do best, diagnose animals in pain.
-It’s critical to have them seen if they’re vomiting immediately after eating or drinking.
+It’s critical to have them seen if they’re vomiting immediately after eating or drinking as it could be the Corona virus.

 That could mean your dog has eaten something (a rock, sock, or a portion of their toy) and it’s lodged in their intestines.
 Other signs will be extreme lethargy, an inability to defecate, a hunched back, and a painful abdomen.
 Just like in human intestines, in our four legged friends, an intestinal obstruction is always life-threatening, if it isn’t treated right away.